ppgorecki/SuperNet/README.md

  - `--hcstopinit=NUM`: stop when there is no new optimal network after HC with NUM initial networks
  - `--hcstopclimb=NUM`: stop in HC when there is no improvements after NUM steps
  - `--hcmaximprovements=NUM`: stop after NUM improvements in HC climb
- - `-O BASENAMEFILE, --outfiles`: base name of outputfiles .log and .dat
+ - `-O BASENAMEFILE, --outfiles`: base name of odt outputfiles .log and .dat
- - `--noodtfiles`: do not generate .log/.dat files
   - `--odtlabelled`: odt and dat file in labelled format

  By default HC is limited to tree-child and non time consistent networks.
 Use `--general`, `--relaxed` or/and `--timeconsistent` to change the search space.